armaansd/pac-mAIn/docs/final.md

 <p>Our minecraft agent was developed on Malmo.
 We trained on two different reinforcement learning algorithms.
 We wanted to explore on-policy and off-policy algorithms, so we decicded to train one agent using Proximal Policy Optimization (on-policy) and train another using Q-Learning (off-policy).</p>

+<p>The main advantage of PPO is that it tends to directly optimize for policy, which might be more stable for our scenario.
+Q-learning methods learn an action-value function approximation, which might be unstable for our scenario since it involves moving entities and large number of states.
+However, a disadvantage of PPO is that it may get trapped in local minima/maxima, such as when exploiting vs exploring.
+On the other hand, Q-Learning needs more data and may take more time to learn in our environment.
+We expect PPO to perform better in our experiments.</p>

+### Baseline:
+<p>Before training, the agent is moving around randomly, often running into the walls and into the zombie.
+It is not good at collecting diamonds either.</p>

 ### Approach 1: PPO
 <p>One of the algorithms we used is Proximal Policy Optimization or PPO for short.
 We used the pre-implemented version of the PPO algorithm trainer from RLlib.